brson/brson.github.com/beer/_posts/2020-11-10-sierra-nevada-barrel-aged-narwhal.md

 Sweet and alcoholic chocolate.

 Aimee loves the smell,
-and likens it too a room-freshening perfume.
+and likens it to a room-freshening perfume.

 5